 If you received Form 1099-C (Cancellation of Debt), you are not required to take

-any additional action with Nelnet.
+any additional action with this form with Nelnet.
 We sent you this form because the U.S.

 Department of Education discharged your federal student loan(s).
 The discharged